Reducing pain for burns survivors

 However, it can be difficult to motivate children to stick to these vital exercises.

-Working with physiotherapists and play specialists at Sheffield Children’s Hospital, we created a VR archery and climbing game that encourages children to complete their rehabilitation exercises in a fun and engaging way.
+Working with physiotherapists and play specialists at Sheffield Children's NHS Foundation Trust, we created Luna's Light, a VR archery and climbing game, that encourages children to complete their rehabilitation exercises in a fun and engaging way.

 It’s designed to help children regain their mobility by carrying out movements such as reaching behind their back to grab arrows or stretching upwards to climb a castle wall.